aronmarriott-smith/eg-routing-plugin/readme.md

 * Resourceful routing

 ###Development Log
+* 2016-09-04 - Added unit tests for the router class.
 * 2016-09-03 - Hooked our repo up to [Travis CI](https://travis-ci.org/aronmarriott-smith/eg-routing-plugin)
 * 2016-09-03 - Rewrote plugin to use the WordPress Rest API
 * 2016-09-01 - Added unit tests